Declaration of beneficial owners of the business

 The entities covered by this statement are:

-- Business and economic interest group having their registered office in France
+- Economic interest groups (EIGs) having their registered office in France

-- commercial business whose registered office is abroad and which has an establishment in France
+- Commercial businesses whose registered office is abroad and which have an establishment in France

-- Other entity subject to registration obligation in the SCR: titleContent and the RNE: titleContent (collective investment undertaking, association, endowment fund, etc.).
+- Other entities subject to registration requirements in the SCR: titleContent and the RNE: titleContent (collective investment undertaking, endowment fund, etc.).

-Beneficial owners must be declared at the time of creating the business.
+Beneficial owners must be declared at the time of registration of the business.

 - Concerning the business :